Fenix PD35 TAC 1000lm In-depth review, Pros and Cons

 Colors | black |

-The 89 g flashlight would be considered extremely lightweight for a handheld flashlight.
-The length of a flashlight can also impact its balance and weight distribution.
-A well-balanced flashlight, where the weight is evenly distributed, can be more comfortable to hold for longer periods and reduce hand fatigue.
+An extremely lightweight handheld flashlight weighs 89 g.
+A balanced flashlight has even weight.
+It can be more comfortable to hold for longer and reduce hand fatigue.
 Aluminium is a lightweight material, which is beneficial for PD35 TAC flashlight.
-The HAIII coating can also enhance the visual appearance of the flashlight.
-It offers a uniform and attractive finish, often available in different colors, giving the flashlight a sleek and professional look.
+The HAIII coating is uniform and attractive.
+It is often available in different colors, giving the flashlight a sleek, pro look.
 This flashlight comes in a sleek black color option.

 Emitter | Cree XP-L V5 LED |